SkylineCommunications/dataminer-docs/connector-help/connector_help/Asentria_SNMP-Link_SL81.md

 ## How to use

-This driver lists the sensors in a table per sensor class.
+This connector lists the sensors in a table per sensor class.